World News | Pak PM Sharif Terms Indian Missile Strikes on Terror Targets as 'act of War', Vows to Respond | LatestLY

 "All places are open for the international media to verify if they targeted terrorists' camps or civilians,” he said.

-Officials, however, said that the Indian strikes targeted five places in Kotli, Muzaffarabad, and Bagh in PoK and in the Bahawalpur and Muridke areas of Punjab.

-India launched air strikes on the Subhanullah mosque in Bahwalpur's Ahmed East area, Kotli and Muzaffarabad at three places from the air, the army spokesman told ARY News channel.

 "All of our air force jets are airborne.
 This cowardly and shameful attack was carried out from within India's airspace.
-They were never allowed to come and intrude into the space of Pakistan,” he said.
+They were never allowed to come and intrude into the space of Pakistan,” the army spokesman said.

 “Let me say it unequivocally: Pakistan will respond to this at a time and place of its own choosing.
 This heinous provocation will not go unanswered,” he added.

-He said that damage assessments are being done and more information will be provided later.

-This "temporary happiness" that India has achieved with this attack will be replaced with enduring grief, he added.
+This "temporary happiness" that India has achieved with this attack will be replaced with enduring grief, he said.

 Ties between India and Pakistan plummeted following the Pahalgam terror attack on April 22 that killed 26 people, mostly tourists.